 Isn’t it true!
 God is over all!
-Because God is good and because He is sovereign, we each have received grace upon grace.
+Because God is good and because He is sovereign, we have each received grace upon grace.
 What a gracious God!

 Perhaps it would be a good thing if tomorrow we were to share our respective lists at the Thanksgiving table.
 What an encouragement to rejoice in the goodness God has shown toward each of our families as they are gathered tomorrow.
 I am convinced that such a practise would build others in the Faith and it would glorify God.

-The second practical recommendation to assist in becoming an even more grateful people is that we take time to list the names of fellow believers, considering how each has been used of God as an expression of His goodness.
-By this I simply mean that we need to see that the individual men and women whom God has placed within this congregation each give evidence of His loving kindness to us as a congregation.
+The second practical recommendation to assist in becoming an even more grateful people is that we take time to organise the names of fellow believers, considering how each has been used of God as an expression of His goodness.
+By this I simply mean that we need to see that the individual men and women whom God has placed within this congregation each are evidence of His loving kindness to us as a congregation.

 From time to time I find it helpful simply to sit down with a list of the members of the congregation, taking the time to review what God has done through the men and women who share in the life of Body as they enrich my life, equipping me to fulfil my own ministry.
 Through this process I begin to view the individuals surrounding me not as mere mortals, but as expressions of the goodness of God.